Developer: Ancient Publisher: Sega Release: 1991 Genre: Beat em up

 The once peaceful city has fallen to corruption.
 The Syndicate has taken over all facets of the city; even the police department is under their thumb.
 Axel Stone, Adam Hunter, and Blaze Fielding have quit the force in order to do something about it.

 All three characters fit neatly into the standard archetypes.
 Adam is physically strongest but slow and has good jumping speed.
 Axel is the well rounder while Blaze is quick but weak.
-Axel is clearly patterned after Cody but would become more distinct in the sequels.
+Axel is clearly the Cody of the game but would become more distinct in the sequels.
 Despite these slight differences you won’t really notice it during gameplay.
 One point in Streets of Rage’s favor is its 2-player coop which was missing from SNES Final Fight.

 The game can be incredibly difficult at times despite the enemies’ lack of enthusiasm.
 If you get boxed in it is very easy to lose a life.
 But the cheap factor is dialed up to 11 when it comes to the bosses.
 Beat em up bosses are typically overpowered bad asses but here it is ridiculous.
 A single hit will drain half of your life bar.
 Their attacks have priority over yours and most fights devolve into spamming your special move after each death.
 Some of the later levels are extremely long with countless enemy waves which also kills the pacing.
 A little bit of balancing would have really smoothed the game’s rough edges.

 Streets of Rage paints a very different picture compared to Final Fight.
 The sprites are on the small side for the genre and the animation is not that great.
-The city as it is depicted is a gritty environment, full of trash and decay that symbolizes its corruption.
-It’s also a bit odd that it takes place entirely at night although that doesn’t make it any less striking.
+The city is a gritty environment, full of trash and decay that symbolizes its corruption.
+It is also a bit odd that it takes place entirely at night although that does not make it any less striking.
 The same dark backdrops do tend to become monotonous however.

 Where the game truly impresses is its music.
 Once again Yuzo Koshiro has turned in another excellent score, this time using dance music.
 It seems like an odd choice given the game’s subject matter however it fits the game perfectly.
 In some cases the music is here is even better than its sequels.
 The sound effects and few voice clips on the other hand are weak.